kanisterio/kanister/examples/stable/foundationdb/README.md

 fdb> clearrange '' \xFF
 ```

-Once you cleared all the keys, we can go ahead to get the value of any key that we have inserted and
+Once we have cleared all the keys, we can go ahead and try get the value of any key that we have inserted and
-we should not get the value  of that key.
+we should not get the value of that key because we have deleted the data.

 ```bash
 $ kubectl exec -it foundationdbcluster-sample-1 -c foundationdb bash